 The idea was to reinvigorate the property market and prevent a total collapse.
 By the middle of the year transactions had nearly doubled and, although activity fell off again, industry experts believe the policy helped put a floor under the market, preventing an even worse slump.

 Angus Macpherson, partner with Drummond Miller, added: “The very least that the Government needs to do is extend the freeze further into 2010.
 So far the freeze has helped to provide some stability in the Scottish property market, but the rest of the UK is still in a volatile state.

 “It may even be an idea to extend the threshold even further by making all properties up to £250,000 exempt from Stamp Duty.
 This would provide an extra shot in the arm for the property market and encourage even more people back into the market, which in turn would help stimulate activity across the entire property spectrum.”

 The ELPG was set up in 2002 with the aim of strengthening the members’ position as the main players in the Edinburgh and Lothians property scene.
 The firms currently account for more than a quarter of all sales in the ESPC.
-The ELPG enjoys a high media profile and positive headlines thanks to a Scottish PR strategy maintained by Edinburgh public relations agency Holyrood Partnership.
+The ELPG enjoys a high media profile and positive headlines thanks to a Scottish PR strategy maintained by Edinburgh public relations agency Holyrood PR.